acgetchell/mundus-atrox/src/journals/thirteenth.md

 1. *Benjamin* hits the Fire Giant and does 23 damage.
 2. *Geral* makes me swing on him and I do 27 damage.
 3. *CoralKing* swings on the Fire Giant and does 14 damage.
-4. The Fire Giant comes out of his confusion now.
+4. The Fire Giant comes out of his Confusion now.
 5. *Viker* uses healing word, giving me 17 HP, and ice knife on the Fire Giant doing 18 HP damage?
 6. The Giant that I knocked over gets back up, attacks *Benjamin*, and misses.
 7. The other Giants attack and miss.